greatscottgadgets/hackrf/host/README.md

 sudo ldconfig
 ```

-By defualt this will attempt to install a udev rule to `/etc/udev/rules.d` to
+By default this will attempt to install an udev rule to `/etc/udev/rules.d` to
 provide the `usb` or `plugdev` group access to HackRF.
 If your setup requires
 the udev rule to be installed elsewhere you can modify the path with
 `-DUDEV_RULES_PATH=/path/to/udev`.

-Note: The udev rule is not installed for by default for PyBOMBS installs as
+Note: The udev rule is not installed by default for PyBOMBS installs as
 they do not ususally get installed with root privileges.

 ## Clean CMake temporary files/dirs: